bbastedo/Fifa20Tourney/README.md

-# Covid-19 FIFA '20 Big Dawgs Tournament
+# COVID-19 Big Dawgs FIFA Tournament
+## Description
-Group of guys trying to have sports during the COVID-19
+Just a group of guys trying to have sports during the COVID-19